 Yet after 10 years, maybe I need to think about whether or not I really stayed single for the reasons I say I did.
 Maybe I just like being free to live my own life?
 Maybe I don’t have what it takes after so long to be in a 50/50 relationship?
 And let’s face it, my Indian never had a chance of being a real relationship because most Indian men aren’t bred to be 50/50 in relationships so how long would that have lasted before I went on strike over something or other?

 When I think about my future, all I do know for sure is that I love the unknown.
-OHHHH, and I do have this very odd fantasy about retiring in several years to go and live in a beach hut on an island to write my first novel.
-Then I will fall madly, deeply, in love with an Australian – hopefully a rancher – and live out my days with a strapping Aussie with a wonderful accent in the middle of nowhere (although of course it would have amazing satellite wifi!).
+OHHHH, and I do have this very odd fantasy about retiring with several years to go and live in a beach hut on an island to write my first novel.
+Then I will fall madly, deeply, in love with an Australian – hopefully a rancher – and live out my days with a strapping Aussie with a wonderful accent in the middle of nowhere (although of course, it would have amazing satellite wifi!).
 Anyway, that’s the dream.
-I know you can’t force things like that (well, without being massively calculating but that is for sure NOT me), but it just sounds like heaven.
+I know you can’t force things like that (well, without being massively calculating but that is for sure NOT me) so I know just before it gets too late I’ll be reading some of these great tips to ensure an enjoyable retirement without my beach hut and Aussie partner, but it just sounds like heaven.

 So I will turn 44 single and with no life plan….and once again happy!
 Who knows what the hell will happen in the coming year but I’m super up for finding out.
 I don’t have any ambitions for being in a relationship beyond that of my family and friends.
 My goal for the year ahead is to be happy, learn oodles of new things with my new job, spend time with my daughter whenever possible, make friends in Hong Kong and to start exploring southeast Asia and blogging the heck out of it all.
 Who knows what might come of all that!!!